Spooky Halloween Front Door Decorating [Video]

+Making an entrance creepy is as simple as changing a light bulb.
+You can find all kinds of colored bulbs online or in stores.
 Lighting is important for a haunted front door.
 Use them inside luminaries and pumpkins for an eerie glow.
 This is a great time to get extra mileage out of your Christmas lights.